Tractables/Alea.jl/README.md

 In particular, if something is too resource-intensive, include `--fast`.
 If something breaks, remove `--parallel` and include `--verbose`.

+`--all` will always generate all figures, but individual figures can also be prepared with `--fig1`, `--fig2`, `--fig3`, `--fig4`, `--fig10`, `--fig11`, `--fig12`.
+All figures will produce all corresponding files in `experiments-output` except for Figures 11 and 12, as those prepare generators for Etna.

 Also see `./run.py --help`.